MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/introduction.md

 The `local` namespace prefix can be anything.
 However, the `namespace` and `assembly` values must match the details of the custom control.
 Once the namespace is declared, the prefix is used to reference the custom control.

 > [!NOTE]
-> **Note**: Defining the `xmlns` is much simpler in PCLs than Shared Projects.
+> Defining the `xmlns` is much simpler in PCLs than Shared Projects.
 A PCL is compiled into an assembly so it's easy to determine what the `assembly=CustomRenderer` value should be.
 When using Shared Projects, all the shared assets (including the XAML) are compiled into each of the referencing projects, which means that if the iOS, Android, and Windows Phone projects have their own *assembly names* it is impossible to to write the `xmlns` declaration because the value needs to be different for each application.
 Custom controls in XAML for Shared Projects will require every application project to be configured with the same assembly name.

 The `MyEntry` custom control is then rendered on each platform, with a gray background, as shown in the following screenshots: